 Grand Bazaar

-Once you stay in the old city it’s hardly possible to overlook the Grand Baazar.
-Divided between North and South, it gives in insight into how the locals shop, buy and wear.
-What I noticed was that in Shiraz the fabrics of the Hijabs and clothing were way more sparkling and colorful than in the other cities.
+Once you stay in the old city, it’s hardly possible to overlook the Grand Baazar.
+Divided between North and South, it gives insight into how the locals shop, buy and wear.
+What I noticed was that in Shiraz, the fabrics of the Hijabs and clothing were way more sparkling and colorful than in the other cities.

 Qavam Traditional House